brentley/secure_containers/README.md

 ### Scanning: Updates, updates, updates

 We are going to use aqua's microscanner project to test this locally and see how we can improve the image.
 First of all make sure you have it installed and also clone the wrapper repository, you'll need to follow the microscanner registration in order to get your token.
-I then ran the follwing in my terminal window:
+I then ran the following in my terminal window:

 ```bash
 export MICROSCANNER_TOKEN="YOUR_TOKEN"